jeromeguillaume/kong-plugin-light-oauth2/README.md

 -- The `clientId` query parameter is got from the JWT claim local res, err = httpc:request_uri(plugin_conf.api_url, ...) if not err then
-  -- Add claims retrieved by 'external-rest-api' for JWT enrichment light-oauth2.payload.api_claims_to_copy = resp(api_claims_to_copy)
+  -- Add claims retrieved by the External REST API for JWT enrichment light-oauth2.payload.api_claims_to_copy = resp(api_claims_to_copy) else
-else
   -- The Consumer's request is blocked